KS: Upper KS2

 17+ sessions, 3+ weeks

-This is a 3+ week Writing Root using an abridged version of The Tempest by William Shakespeare.
+This is a 3+ week planning sequence using an abridged version of The Tempest by William Shakespeare.
 Although you may wish to expose children to a variety of different retellings of the story, it is also important that children have an opportunity to explore a playscript version of the text, and that that have an opportunity to see it being performed, either on film or, ideally, on stage.
-During this sequence of learning, children have the chance to explore the themes, ideas and characters in the play, as well as writing opportunities, such as character descriptions and comparisons, scene/setting descriptions and diary entries.
+During this sequence, children have the chance to explore the themes, ideas and characters in the play, as well as writing opportunities, such as character descriptions and comparisons, scene/setting descriptions and diary entries.
 They also explore the conventions of writing playscripts, including (characterisation through) dialogue, stage directions and how to convey action, as well as some Shakespearean conventions, such as the iambic pentameter.
-The Writing Root culminates in children having the opportunity to write their own ‘tempest’ story to be read or performed.
+The sequence culminates in children having the opportunity to write their own ‘tempest’ story to be read or performed.